polyurichard/lectures/OOD/oo.md

 npc.talk();
 npc.attack(player);
 ```
+LSP states that objects of a superclass should be replaceable with objects of its subclasses without altering the correctness of the program.
+- However, in this example, the `NPC` and `Monster` classes cannot be used as a replacement for the `Character` class.
+This may lead to runtime errors, as these subclasses do not fully support all behaviors of the base class.
+- The subclass behaves differently from the base class, which violates the LSP.
+This can cause bugs that are hard to detect because the code seems correct when looking at the superclass but fails when using some of the subclasses

 <div style="page-break-before: always;" />

 ### Using Interface to model behaviors

 While inheritance is a commonly used mechanism in object-oriented programming for sharing behavior among classes,  inheritance may also create a tight coupling between the base class and its subclasses.
-Any changes made to the base class can have unintended ripple effects on all of its derived classes.
-This rigidity can make maintenance and future updates more challenging.
+- Since the subclasses inherit the methods/attributes from the base class,  changes to the base class may have unintended ripple effects on all its derived classes.
+For instance, suppose the base case `Player` has an attribute `position` to store the player's position in the game.
+If we decide to remove the `position` attribute from the `Player` class, we also need to modify the `Monster` and `NPC` classes.
+- This can make maintenance and future updates more challenging.

-We can define interface classes to address the limitations of inheritance.
-In our RPG example, we can define interfaces like `Attackable` and `Talkable` instead of using a base `Character` class.
+Instead of using inheritance, we can define interface classes to address the limitations of inheritance.
+In our RPG example, we can define interfaces like `Attackable` and `Talkable` which models the behavior of different types of characters in the game.

 ![Alt text](image-16.png)

 We first define the interface to model the behavior of different types of characters.
-- `Attackable` is an interface with the method `attack(Character target)`, which define the behavior to attack other characters.
+- `Attackable` is an interface with the method `attack(Character target)`, which defines the behavior to attack other characters.
 - `Talkable` is another interface with the method `talk()` that represents the ability to talk.

 ```java